-This bill would authorize Clarke County to impose a transient occupancy tax at a rate above two percent but not to exceed five percent.
+This bill would authorize Spotsylvania County to impose an additional transient occupancy tax at a rate not to exceed four percent, for a total maximum rate of nine percent.

-Under current law, any county may, upon the adoption of an ordinance, impose a transient occupancy tax at a maximum rate of two percent on hotels, motels, boarding houses, travel campgrounds, and other facilities offering quest rooms.
+Under current law, any county may, upon the adoption of an ordinance, impose a transient occupancy tax at a maximum rate of two percent on hotels, motels, boarding houses, travel campgrounds, and other facilities offering guest rooms.
 In addition, Virginia law separately identifies those counties that are authorized to impose a transient occupancy tax at a maximum rate of five percent.
+Currently, Spotsylvania County is authorized to impose transient occupancy tax at a rate not to exceed five percent.